mchatzis/SOLID-principles/README.md

 ## Next Project and why this project is still being updated
 My next project is going to be focusing on Test Driven Development.
-However, an intermediate milestone before beginning that is to improve my *unit testing* skills, including the *Mockito* library.
+However, an intermediate milestone before beginning that is to improve my *Unit testing* skills, including the *Mockito* library.

 Therefore, although testing was outside the scope of my initial plan for this project, I have been writing unit tests for this project.
 Due to this fact, one may notice that this project is still being updated (with tests).